 Root vegetables - These starchy foods are satisfying for the palate and can be eaten regularly in small amounts.

-Grains - rice, quinoa, wheat products like breads and pasta, gluten-free breads and pastas.
+Grains - rice (white not brown), quinoa (only once a week), wheat products like breads and pasta, gluten-free breads and pastas.

 Legumes - refried beans & hummus.

 Nuts - nut butters are okay, but raw nuts will be a problem if eaten often.